-Actress and singer Samantha Elisofon co-starred in the award-winning short film, Keep the Change, which has been remade as a feature film of the same name, debuting at the 2017 Tribeca Film Festival.
-Samantha is a member of E.P.I.C.
+Actress and singer Samantha Elisofon co-starred in the award-winning short film, Keep the Change, which won best picture at the 2017 Tribeca Film Festival, a role that earned her a nomination for best actress.
+She is a member of E.P.I.C.
 Players, a uniquely inclusive theater company for talented performers with (and without) disabilities.
 She also performs with DreamStreet Theatre Company.
 In addition, Samantha is the subject of the memoir, My Picture Perfect Family: What Happens When One Twin Has Autism.
 Written by Samantha’s mother Marguerite Elisofon, this book charts one family’s journey raising Samantha and her twin brother.
 Diagnosed with autism as a toddler, confronting dire predictions and negative stereotypes, Samantha started singing with perfect pitch at age 7 and graduated Pace University, cum laude.

 Samantha’s Film: Keep the Change

 KEEP THE CHANGE is a love story written for and starring adults on the autism spectrum.
-It will make its international debut at the TriBeCa Festival in April 2017.
+It won best picture and best director at the TriBeCa Festival in April 2017, and Samantha was nominated for best actress.
 When David, an upper-class charmer is forced to attend a support group for people with autism, he meets a young woman who challenges his identity as “normal”.
 Eventually, David must choose between his playboy persona and the opportunity to make a real connection with someone who can understand him.